 Please click directly onto the ‘Curriculum’ tab above for more detailed information about the learning in our school, the teaching of the new National Curriculum, and the links from the New Curriculum with Early Years Foundation Stage.

 Reading Information: Please share the books sent home in the reading folder and sign the reading record everyday.
-Don’t worry if the initial books coming home do not contain actual words, these books are very important for developing prediction and observation skills.
+Don’t worry if to start with, the books coming home do not contain actual words, these books are very important for developing prediction and observation skills.
 Some books will not contain many words initially and others may have words your child cannot yet read alone, especially if they have chosen their own book in the school library.
 The most important aspects of reading at this age are enjoying books and fostering a love of reading.
 Even when your child becomes a competent reader they will benefit so much from reading to you, having stories read to them, and seeing their parents and carers reading too!

 What do I write in the Reading Record?
 You can say whether your child enjoyed sharing the book, what pages you shared, questions your child asked, what you talked about, for example: ‘We laughed at the picture of Floppy eating an ice-cream’.
 Please do ask Mrs Davies or Mrs Todhunter if you are unsure of what to write.
 If you have shared a ‘home’ book, or enjoyed the library book, you can also note this in the record.